 Kurt is a methodical and detail oriented person.
 He

 took the time to track down the original shipping company, then by using the date, they tracked down the ship, which led to the shipment and port of entry.
 Could he really locate the lost engines?
-It
+It turns out

-this particular cave, it's been used for storage of only the most important items for hundreds of years.
+cave, it's been used for storage of only the most important items for hundreds of years.

 After mountains of paperwork were moved back and forth, and a shipping charge with five digits

 before the decimal, the engines came out of their dark existence and found their way to the shop floor of Kurt's Marine.
 The engines were really technological marvels, no wonder they won so many

 races.
 No belts of any kind existed on these motors, everything was internally gear driven for sustained high-speed operation.
 Twisted fuel injection stacks took the place of carburetors giving the

 engines a menacing profile.
 Kurt said, "When they arrived and we opened the crates, it was like opening a time capsule, something was coming back to life from the past.
 We unwrapped the oily

 blankets then just stood back and stared at them for a while.
 They were perfect, the paint wasn't even chipped, I bet they'd turn right over.
 It was worth the effort to retrieve them, but I doubt I'll

 ever run them.
 They belong in a museum."